Being Cabin Crew | The Ugly Truth Part 4

 Yee Haw The Last Page!

-With cabin crew manager Fred having found there was a case to answer the matter was passed to another manager to deal with the disciplinary hearing.
-I’m going to call this line manager Brenda.
+With Manager Fred having found there was a case to answer the matter regarding the complaint from the CEO was passed to another manager to deal with.

-The first letter I received from Brenda regarding this second meeting was 10th December 2019.
-I hadn’t yet received the outcome of my appeal from the Head of Cabin Crew.
-Until I received that I certainly wasn’t going to start dealing with a second grievance.
+The first letter I received from Cabin Crew Manager Brenda regarding this second meeting was 10th December 2019.
+I still hadn’t received the outcome of my appeal from the Head of Department.
+Until I received that I had no intentions of dealing with a second grievance.

-I received the outcome to my appeal into the grievance raised against me by Bart on 20th December 2019.
-Despite telling me she would try to deal with it as quickly as possible it had taken the Head of Cabin Crew eight weeks to complete the investigation.
+I received the outcome on 20th December 2019.
+Despite telling me she would try to deal with it as quickly as possible it had taken the Head of Department eight weeks to complete the investigation.
 It was almost a year to the day since my trip with Bart.

 I called in sick the following day and never returned to work prior to being made redundant.